brianellin/bsky-mcp-server/test/thread_examples_results.md

       <content>
         (maybe?)
 Interestingly – like you say, feeds are less sticky, you will never hit fb/ig/tiktok levels of engagement with them, but at the same time I really LIKE the slower pace/lower volume, or even lower quality of the content at times.

-I&apos;ve been trying to reduce the amount I intake social...
+I've been trying to reduce the amount I intake social...
       </content>
       Engagement: 12 likes, 0 reposts, 1 replies
       <replies>
         <post type="reply" uri="at://did:plc:5dnwnjydruv7wmbi33xchkr6/app.bsky.feed.post/3lmmxnjqqis2z" bsky_url="https://bsky.app/profile/nate.rip/post/3lmmxnjqqis2z" author_name="Nate Butler" author_handle="nate.rip" posted_at="4/12/2025, 9:35:09 AM" reply_to="at://did:plc:5dnwnjydruv7wmbi33xchkr6/app.bsky.feed.post/3lmmxnjoj7k2z">
           <content>
-            media and it is really nice to hit &quot;oh, I&apos;ve already seen this&quot; or &quot;I guess I&apos;m out of content&quot; vs the constantly changing, never ending content of most platforms.
-It tips my brain off it&apos;s time to stop/I&apos;ve been consuming too much today.
+            media and it is really nice to hit "oh, I've already seen this" or "I guess I'm out of content" vs the constantly changing, never ending content of most platforms.
+It tips my brain off it's time to stop/I've been consuming too much today.

 Does it make sense from a business perspective?
 No...
           </content>